Princely Young Man is the Spear Counterpart

-- Sasuke Uchiha of Naruto is the last member of a powerful ninja clan.
-He is very talented, not outwardly emotional, and considers basically everyone beneath him, even his teacher Kakashi.
-When he realises that Naruto is getting strong enough to surpass him, however, Sasuke takes a considerable turn for the worse.
+- Sasuke Uchiha of Naruto is one of the last members of a powerful ninja clan.
+He is very talented, not outwardly emotional, and at first considers everyone beneath him, even his teacher Kakashi.

 - Danny Saunders in The Chosen was kind of a type 2, ice king type.

 - Kamen Rider:

 - Sano Mitsuru from Kamen Rider Ryuki was thrown out and forced to get a day job.
 His rich father hoped it would build Mitsuru some character.
 It didn't.

 - Kamishiro Tsurugi from Kamen Rider Kabuto.
 His personal motto is, "I am the man who will replace God and slash with a sword".
 He eventually discovers that his family coffers are more empty than he had ever imagined (as in, completely) and resolves to restore his family wealth whilst learning about the joys of "the common people", becoming much more quirky and likeable in the process.

 - Sieg from Kamen Rider Den-O, an arrogant Imagin who claims that "the world revolves for [his] sake" and initially sees the DenLiner crew as his servants.
 Hana punches some sense into him, though, and he warms up to the others a lot quicker.
 Bonus points for his predominantly white color scheme.

 - Daniel Grayson from the TV show Revenge is a Prince Charming type.

 - Sebastian Smythe from Glee is also a Spoiled Brat type.
 He gains command of the Dalton Academy Warblers and makes many references to his family's affluence.